hular369/shapify/README.md

 ## Features

 - **Polygon Boundaries**:
+  - Check if a coordinate is inside a country.
+  - Determine which boundary coordinate is nearest to a given point(lat, long),
+  - Calculate the area of a country.

+- **Polygon Boundaries**:
   - Check if a coordinate is inside a polygon.
   - Calculate the area of a polygon.